What’s The Best Pool Testing Kit? (2019 Guide)

 It tests chlorine, bromine, pH, acid demand, base demand, total alkalinity, calcium hardness and cyanuric acid.

-Poolmaster is another trusted brand in the industry and this kit (click here to check the price on Amazon) also tests most of the levels you need, including chlorine, bromine, pH, acid demand and total alkalinity.
+Poolmaster is another trusted brand in the industry and this version (click here to check the price on Amazon) also tests most of the levels you need, including chlorine, bromine, pH, acid demand and total alkalinity.

 It also comes with a convenient carrying case to keep it all organized and is very easy to use.